glubbered/unbox/README.md

 * test within the virtual machine.

-Just clone your Rails fork in the very directory of the Rails development box in the host computer:

-    host $ ls
-    README.md   Vagrantfile puppet
-    host $ git clone git@github.com:<your username>/rails.git

-Vagrant mounts that very directory as _/vagrant_ within the virtual machine:

-    vagrant@rails-dev-box:~$ ls /vagrant
-    puppet  rails  README.md  Vagrantfile

-so we are ready to go to edit in the host, and test in the virtual machine.

 This workflow is convenient because in the host computer you normally have your editor of choice fine-tuned, Git configured, and SSH keys in place.

 ## Virtual Machine Management